 The ION Satellite Carrier is a very special spacecraft.
 It’s not a satellite, because a satellite is something that flies in orbit, stays on that orbit for its whole life, and then is removed.
 ION is not designed to do that – it’s designed to move.
 It’s designed to be an agile spacecraft.
 You can imagine it as a last-mile delivery service that is taken to orbit by big rockets.
 Sometimes even multiple Ions at a time.
 ION is loaded with the customers – the satellites and other payloads – and then, by using its own propulsive means, moves from orbit to orbit releasing and delivering the customers to where they have to go.

 The manufacturing process

 The clean room is where the magic happens, and bare metal is turned into spacecrafts.
 Coats, hair nets, beard nets, and shoe covers are worn – because inside, the air is very clean.
 They don’t want any dust to deposit on optics, hardware components, actuators, or mechanisms.
 The air is maintained in a clean, temperature and humidity-controlled environment.
 It is very common in the space industry, and often mandatory.
-The clean room is divided into sectors and has been reorganised several times over the last few months to accommodate an ever-growing line of production.
+The clean room is divided into sectors and has been reorganized several times over the last few months to accommodate an ever-growing line of production.
 Right now, they can accommodate 15 carriers per year as a rate of manufacturing, in various manufacturing stages.
-Manufacturing is organised similarly to automotives, so the satellites move along the production line to the various stages.
+Manufacturing is organized similarly to automotives, so the satellites move along the production line to the various stages.
 Once they’ve finished, they exit from the airlock, and are shipped away to the launch site.